-Loops that fit the following criteria are detected by the LSD and replayed from the instruction queue:
+Loops that fit the following criteria are detected by the LSD and replayed from the instruction queue to feed the decoder in Intel Core microarchitecture:

 - Must be less than or equal to four 16-byte fetches. - Must be less than or equal to 18 instructions. - Can contain no more than four taken branches and none of them can be a RET. - Should usually have more than 64 iterations.